zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 little platitudes that have taken on some real meaning for me through experience and now provide a framework for future projects.

-## Build something you can make time for
+## Build something you can devote time to

 Once, I started fundraising for a project.
 Due to many factors, we launched a project before we were ready and fundraising failed.
 We had